gadenbuie/garrickadenbuie-com/content/blog/2022/saving-daylight-time/index.markdown

 <div class="lead">

-Remember Daylight Saving Time?
+Remember when Daylight Saving Time happened to us again?
-You know, the two days each year that we all collectively complain about the ridiculousness of our biannual clock adjustment and loss of sleep?
+You know, that day that causes us all to grumble loudly about the ridiculousness of our biannual clock adjustment and loss of sleep?

 In this post, I engage in some self-care data visualization